-We offer a wide range of educational opportunities at Rhondda Heritage Park that assist teaching staff with providing a meaningful, relevant and motivating curriculum for learners.
+We offer a wide range of educational opportunities at the Welsh Mining Experience that assist teaching staff with providing a meaningful, relevant and motivating curriculum for learners.

 Journey through life in a coal mine by following in the footsteps of our tour guides, who were once real-life miners.